C0deWiser/postie/README.md

 You may define the default state of a channel.
 If a channel is active, then all users will receive notifications through it until they unsubscribe.
-Vice versa, if a channel is passive, users will not receive notifications through it until they subscribe.
+Conversely, if a channel is passive, users will not receive notifications through it until they subscribe.

 Default channel state is active.